 PROCESS FOR COMPLETING YOUR COMMUNITY SERVICE HOURS REQUIREMENT:

-· Submission of all Community Service documentation on time will be counted for class credit (major grade) in Theology Classes.
+- Submission all Community Service documentation on time will be counted for class credit (quiz) in Theology Classes.

-· Freshman, sophomore, and juniors who do not complete this requirement will not receive schedules, will not be allowed to participate in extracurricular activities or athletics (including during summer), and will not be permitted to advance to the next grade level until this requirement is met.
+- Freshman, sophomore, and juniors who do not complete this requirement are subject to not receive schedules or transcripts and are subject not to be allowed to participate in extracurricular activities or athletics until this requirement is met.

-· Familiarize themselves with the organization, site, and personnel involved in the service project chosen, and to help their son/daughter discern the appropriateness of his/her choice.
+- Parents familiarize yourself with the organization, site, and personnel involved in the service project chosen, to help your son/daughter discern the appropriateness of his/her choice.

 Pre-Approved Service Agencies